Gerry Anderson: Broadcaster dies after long illness

 "Of course, he'll be sadly missed by all of us, but also by all his loyal listeners, for whom he often brought light on dark days over the decades.

-"I think in Gerry's case - it's often said lightly, but in his case truly - I don't think we'll ever see his like again."'Heart and soul'
+"I think in Gerry's case - it's often said lightly, but in his case truly - I don't think we'll ever see his like again."

 His friend and fellow broadcaster, Gerry Kelly, said he was "one of the most innovative and clever broadcasters" he had ever known and would be sorely missed.